 - What tipped you off – an unpaid bill?
 A change in attitude?

 - Are you allowing emotional ties to overshadow professional concerns?

 Additional QuestionsDealing right away with difficult behavior may save a relationship and help you avoid disengagement.
 On the other hand, it may confirm that it is time to sever the relationship.
 Here are a few questions to help you clarify the situation:

 - What can your firm do to better communicate with the client?

 - Does the client feel the fees charged by your firm are too high?

 - Was a new staff member assigned to the engagement?

 - Is the client suffering a business or personal hardship?

 - Is your firm’s billing method clear?

-Disengagement is an important practice management tool, and knowing how to do it skillfully and professionally will serve to help you expand your practice and avoid liability.
-Any time you need advice about a client situation or a disengagement letter, call your risk advisor.
+Disengagement is an important practice management tool, and knowing how to do it skillfully and professionally can help you expand your practice and avoid liability.
+Any time you need advice about a client situation or a disengagement letter, call your risk adviser.